hekailiang/squirrel/README.md

 ## Future Plan
 * **squirrel-foundation** project will rename to **squirrel-statemachine** in future release
 * Support dynamic extend state machine definition
-* StateMachineOption including AutoStartEnable, DataSeparationEnable and so on.

 ## More Information
 * For the **latest updates** follow my twitter [@hhe11][5] or [+HeHenry][8]